monade/typescript-decorators/README.md

 - [Method Typecheck](src/method-decorators/method-typecheck.ts): A method decorator that type-checks the arguments and return value of a method.
 - [Method Logging](src/method-decorators/method-safe.ts): A method decorator that wraps a method to catch and log errors that occur during its execution.
 - [Method Timeout](src/method-decorators/method-timeout.ts): A method decorator that introduces a timeout to an async method.
-- [Function Decorators](src/method-decorators/function-decorators.ts): A example showing how to create a decorator that can be applied to both methods and functions.

 ### Accessor decorators
 Signature: